KismetKill/StringBuilder/README.md

-# StringBuilder
+# StringBuilder in C
+A simple C StringBuilder as a single-file library.

-StringBuilder in C
+The functionality is mostly based on the StringBuilder in C#.